How I, A Low-Tech No-Talent Noob, Made an AI-Free Book Trailer

 Why would they?
 They operate from the assumption that, first of all, the default setting of all human beings is heterosexuality, and therefore, history is straight – the only history that matters, anyway.
 They will argue that concerning oneself with the sexuality of people from the past is tawdry and trivial, because they believe queerness to be tawdry and trivial.
 They are the same people who say “I don’t care who you go to bed with” as a way of keeping you in the closet, because for them, queer identity is about who and how you fuck – nothing else.

 It might have been because of this revelation that I ultimately became a novelist instead of a historian.
 But though flawed, queer history is necessary.
 Urgently necessary.
-This is evidenced by the volume of outcry against it – the now familiar claims that we, along with Black historians in particular, are “rewriting history,” as if queerness is simply some modern mass delusion that will disappear if we only stop talking about it long enough.
+This is evidenced by the volume of outcry against it – the now familiar claims that we, along with Black and feminist historians in particular, are “rewriting history,” as if queerness is simply some modern mass delusion that will disappear if we only stop talking about it long enough.

 Queer historians are not “rewriting” history any more than human sexuality is being distorted by queer or trans people living openly as themselves.
 That which has been here all along, buried, suppressed, rejected, erased, is at last being discovered and brought into the story of humankind.
 We are not rewriting, we are enriching.
 We are not distorting, we are revealing.